timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 }
 ```

 First things first, we subtract the zeros to get a temporary vector `t0`.
-Then we perform `MultiplyAddAdjacent` (or `_mm_maddubs_epi16`) that would multiply the temporary vector with `Mul10` element-wise and then add an element to its next neighbor producing a new vector `t1`:
+Then we perform `MultiplyAddAdjacent` (or `_mm_maddubs_epi16`) that would multiply the temporary vector with `Mul10` element-wise and then add an element to its next neighbor producing a new vector `t1`.
+Just to illustrate that by using example values for `t0`, we'll get the following `t1`:

 ```
 t0    = <1, 2, 3, 4, 5, 6, 7, 8, 9, 0, 1, 1, 1, 1, 1, 1>